 Skip to main content

-The Word, the Seed, and the Unity of Consciousness
+The Word of God, the Seed, and the Law

 According to Neville Goddard, the Bible is not a historical document but a symbolic revelation of how consciousness operates.
 It maps the inner structure of creation — not the beginning of the universe, but the beginning of every experience.

 When read in this way, three verses from different parts of the Bible form a powerful sequence of insight.
-Though they appear in different places, we’ll look at them in a thematic order, not strictly chronological, because this is how the inner process of manifestation unfolds:
+Though they appear in different places, we look at them thematically — because this is how the inner process of manifestation unfolds:

 This symbolic sequence reflects the movement of imagination from conception, to agreement, to expression.